 In order to be medically cleared for athletics at S.S.
 Seward, the following procedure must be followed.
 Failure to follow this procedure will result in the student-athlete not being cleared for practice.

 - A physical must have been completed by a licensed health care provider during the 12-month period preceding the beginning of the sport season and a copy must be provided to the school nurse.
 The sports season includes tryouts.
 A physical will be valid until one year from the last day of the month during which the physical was performed.
-For example, a physical performed on August 1, 2016 would be valid until August 31, 2017.
+For example, a physical performed on August 1, would be valid until August 31 of the following year.